implydata/druid-datagenerator/docs/command-line.md

 Set the output of the data generator by setting the `target` object.

 Use the _-o_ option to designate a target definition file name.
 The [target](./target.md) defines where the generated messages are sent.

-### Set a start time

-The _-s_ option tells the driver to use simulated time instead of wall clock time (the default).

-The simulated clock starts at the time specified by the argument (or the current time if no argument is specified) and advances the simulated clock based on the generated events (i.e., records).

-When used with the _-t_ option, the simulated clock simulates the duration.
-This option is useful for generating batch data as quickly as possible.

 ### Set generation limit